Skip to main content

 From the Collection: English

-Series V: Wilkes-Barre, Wyoming Valley, Luzerne County, 1758-1841, is arranged into two further subseries: Subseries I: General, 1758-1841, and Subseries II: Susquehanna Claim, 1770-1801.
+Series V: Manuscripts concerning the early history of Wilkes-Barre, Luzerne County, Wyoming Valley, 1758-1841, is arranged into two further subseries: Subseries I: General, 1770-1841, Subseries II: Susquehanna Purchase, 1772-1804, and Susquehanna Claim, 1758-1841.
 Each subseries is arranged in chronological order by date and contains correspondence, memorandums, notices, handwritten lists, reports, official decrees, certificates, court proceedings and legal acts, and booklets concerning the development of Wilkes-Barre, Luzerne County, and the Wyoming Valley in the mid-eighteenth century through the mid-nineteenth century as well as the Pennamite-Yankee wars that occurred towards the latter half of the eighteenth century.

 Subseries I: General, 1758-1841

-Subseries I: General, 1758-1841, is arranged chronologically and contains manuscripts, notes, lists, notices, meeting minutes, decrees, ledgers, letters, certificates, newspaper clipping, and memorandums written and created by various historical figures who had made significant contributions to the establishment of not only the Wyoming Valley but Luzerne County, Pennsylvania as a whole.
+Subseries II: Susquehanna Purchase, 1772-1804, is arranged chronologically and contains various letters, notices, meeting minutes, title certificates, testimony, and booklets by various historical figures who made significant contributions to the establishment of, not only the Wyoming Valley, during their lives, but Luzerne County, Pennsylvania as a whole.

-Subseries II: Susquehanna Claim, 1770-1801 contains correspondence, legal documents, lists, and booklets, written by various historical figures discussing the conflicts occurring within the Wyoming Valley during the 18th century.
+Subseries III: Susquehanna Controversy, 1758- 1841, is arranged chronologically by date and contains correspondence, legal documents, lists, and booklets, written by various historical figures discussing the conflicts occurring within the Wyoming Valley during the 18th century.
 These conflicts were known as the Pennamite–Yankee Wars or Yankee–Pennamite Wars, or to be more specific, the First (1769-1770), Second (1775), and Third (1784) Pennamite Wars.
 These conflicts occurred due to the states of CT and PA both claiming to own the upper third of what is now northeastern Pennsylvania; however there is valid reasoning behind both claims.
 Connecticut had been granted a land claim to the area in 1662 by King Charles II, and in 1681 King Charles II granted the land again to William Penn on accident due to the local Iroquois reselling the land on account of, as historian Paul B. Moyer states, “ … their decentralized political systems, their own jurisdictional controversies, and their distinctive cultural definitions of property rights.”

 This subseries covers several different events in relation to the Susquehanna Claim.
 The bulk of items are from the period of the three Pennamite Wars (1770s- early 1780s), with the remainder of items highlighting the controversy’s legal aftermath (mid 1780s-1790s).
 This legal aftermath included the proposal, approval, and implementation of several bills which outline Pennsylvania’s ownership of the claim, as well as various other legal acts and decrees such as Item 14.29: “An Act for offering compensation to the Susquehanna claimants of certain Lands within the seventeen Townships in the County of Luzerne and for other purposes therein mentioned”, copied by unknown, no date., which provided financial support to those affected.